Year 5/6 and 7/8 Quiz 2021 – running suggestions for in-school use

 Resources for running the Quiz

 The Round 1 Quiz has been put together so that no special resources are required.
-You will receive an email letting you know what photocopying and other things might be required for the Quiz on the Monday of Quiz Week (27th July).
-In addition, you’ll need a computer (capable of running .pptx files) and data projector (or very large screen TV), lots of paper, spare pens/pencils, rulers, and a few calculators (students should be reminded o bring/organise their own equipment).
+The Quiz coordinator will receive an email with what photocopying and other things might be required for the Quiz.
+In addition, a computer (capable of running .pptx files) and data projector (or very large screen TV), lots of paper, spare pens/pencils, rulers, and a few calculators (students should be reminded to bring/organise their own equipment) will be needed.
 We are not using protractors, compasses, and so on.
-You’ll need at least one helper, or possibly two for schools entering larger numbers of teams.
+At least one helper, or possibly two for schools entering larger numbers of teams will also be needed.

 Practice Resources for the Quiz

 There are currently two complete Quizzes on the QAMT website which can be downloaded and used with students as Practices.
 You will find that many of the questions in each Quiz will be suitable for all year levels (5 – 8) though younger kids may need more time on some of the questions intended to for the older students.
 Then again, they might not – you’ll be surprised at what your students can and can’t do.
-Over the next few days we’ll also add a further Quiz .pptx for people to use.
-The Quizzes can be found below.
+The ‘practice’ Quizzes can be found below.

 Sending in marks – Qualifying for the Regional Rounds

-Marks must be sent in to us by Monday 3rd August (email preferred).
+Marks must be sent in to us by a set date (email preferred).
 If this does not work for you, please let us know when the marks will be available.
-To be considered for the Regional Round, schools will need to register their teams (use the link above …)
+All teams must be registered for all rounds.

 Registering Your Teams